SHTOOLS/SHTOOLS/docs/pages/mydoc/pydoc/pyshmtvaropt.md

 editdoc: pydoc
 ---

 Calculate the theoretical minimum variance of a localized multitaper spectral estimate and the corresponding optimal weights to apply to each localized spectrum.
+This routine only works using the tapers of the spherical cap concentration problem.

 ## Usage